Skip to main content

 • Perhaps you grew up in a multicultural home, as your parents are from different countries.
 This allowed you to experience two very different cultures and meet people from around the world.
 You want to share the food and customs from those cultures, and promote diversity at Oxy.

-Remember that this essay is not only about community, but how you interact with a community.
-Once you’ve figured out what you value in a community, think about how you can bring your experiences to a similar community at Occidental and enhance it.
+Overall, remember that this essay is not only about community, but how you interact with a community.
+Once you’ve figured out what you value in a community, think about how Occidental would give you that thing, and how your own experiences would make Oxy’s campus a more vibrant place.

 Do you want feedback on your Oxy essays?
 After rereading your essays countless times, it can be difficult to evaluate your writing objectively.
 That’s why we created our free Peer Essay Review tool, where you can get a free review of your essay from another student.
 You can also improve your own writing skills by reviewing other students’ essays.